 A better strategy is to pay yourself first by setting aside a fixed percentage of your income towards saving and investing (for example the 20% from the numbers above), and then spending with what is left over.

-Automation is your friend here, which effortlessly take out the money from your spending account before you have a chance to spend it.
+Automation is your friend here, which effortlessly take out the money from your bank account before you have a chance to spend it.
 Setting up a recurring deposit into your Raiz account is one way to do this.

 Trimming the fat on your budget